University of South Carolina-Upstate logo

 Is University of South Carolina-Upstate the right fit for me?

 Whether University of South Carolina-Upstate is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (67% admit rate), cost ($22,170/year out-of-state), campus culture in Spartanburg, and available programs.
+Key factors to consider: admissions selectivity (67% admit rate), avg net price ($13,557/year after aid), campus culture in Spartanburg, and available programs.
 Use CollegeCove's compare tool to weigh University of South Carolina-Upstate against similar schools side-by-side.

 Ready to apply?